AJCrowley/vapoursynth-for-mpv/README.md

 # Frame Interpolation for mpv

 ## Note
 This was originally set up for mpv.net.
 I've since switched to [mpv-hero](https://github.com/stax76/mpv-hero), as it's a more actively maintained branch that comes with some really neat plugins.
-I've abstracted the VapourSynth plugin so that no configuration is needed.
+I've abstracted the VapourSynth plugin so that minimnal configuration is needed.
 I've also changed it so that selecting the vapoursynth profile toggles it on/off, as it may not always be desireable to have on.

 ## Why?
 To playback video at a smoother higher framerate.
 This is colloquially known as "the soap opera effect", and if you've never experienced it, it can be jarring...it certainly was the first time I saw it.